dbcaa/UniBotDocs/guides/getting-started.md

 UniBot offers a join role feature, which assigns a role to members when they join!
 You can set this up by using the `/config` command, clicking on `Setup Configurations`, and then clicking on `Join Role`.
 Then, mention the role you want to assign to new members!

 !!!danger Reminder
-The bot is unable to assign a role to a member if it doesn't have the `Manage Roles` permission.
+The bot cannot assign a role to a member if it doesn't have the `Manage Roles` permission.
 Furthermore, it cannot assign a role that is higher in the hierarchy than its own highest role.
-Make sure that UniBot's role is higher than the role you want to assign to others, and that UniBot has the `Manage Roles` permission.
+Ensure that UniBot's role is higher than the role you want to assign to others, and that UniBot has the `Manage Roles` permission.
 !!!